News From 2025:

 2. Eddie Sedlacek

-With his win in the Neil Bonnett/ Dale Earnhardt Memorial 150 bringing his season long win total to 7 victories in the 9 races held, Gregg Rauscher won his 12th SSRA N3OCS title by 41 points over Todd Primerano.
-Primerano, who also finished in the runner-up spot last year won the second feature at New Smyrna and didn't finish out of the top 5 all season long.
+With his win in the Neil Bonnett/ Dale Earnhardt Memorial 150 bringing his season long win total to 5 victories in the 9 races held, Gregg Rauscher won his 13th SSRA N3OCS title by 27 points over Todd Primerano.
+Primerano, who finished in the runner-up spot for the 3rd straight year, won on the dirt at LVMS and the second feature at New Smyrna and only finished outside of the top 5 in 2 races.
 Unlike the top 2 positions which were all but mathematically settled going into Daytona, the battle for 3rd place went down to wire.
-With his 3rd place at Daytona, Ghostface Racer bested 4th place"Chicago" Chris Primerano (who finished 6th at Daytona) by only 5 points.
-Ghost earned 6 top 5 finishes throughout the season to Chicago's 5.
-The battle for 5th was even tighter as Eddie Sedlacek, who's only top 5 finishes of the season were runner-up results in the double points events that book-ended the season, beat 9-time championship runner up Steven Hyde (who had 5 top 5 finishes) by only 1 point for the 5th spot.
+With his 4th place at Daytona, Ghostface Racer bested 4th place Steven Hyde (who finished 7th at Daytona) by only 6 points.
+Ghost earned 5 top 5 finishes throughout the season to Hyde's 3.
+"Chicago" Chris Primerano who scored 4 top 5's throughout the season finished 5th, only 1 point out of 4th!
+For the first time since the 2016 season an IDEAL Rookie Of The Year was handed out, as Kyle Corey ran 6 races, with a best result of 5th (on the Vegas dirt), which earned him the award.

 * represents a race win.

-I want to take this time to thank everybody that competed during 2024 season, especially the 9 full-time competitors.
-I know finding the time to run the races isn't easy and I truly appreciate everyone's efforts that helped make the 20th anniversary season of the SSRA N3OCS possible.
-In the next couple of weeks I hope to do the annual top 10 points write-up, so if you finished in the top 10 in points please email me some comment and reflections on your 2024 season, as well as your plans for the 2025 so I can include them in that article.
-I also want to officially announce that the league will be back for year 21 this coming November.
-The 2025 schedule will be released sometime in March, but I can say that there will once again be 9 races and there likely will be 2 venue changes.
-Also, by the end of March I hope to have the SSRA website completely updated for the upcoming season, including the aforementioned schedule, the career stats page, calendar files uploaded etc., so be on the look out for that.
+I want to take this time to thank everybody that competed during 2025 season, especially the 9 full-time competitors.
+I know finding the time to run the races isn't easy and I truly appreciate everyone's efforts that helped make the 21st anniversary season of the SSRA N3OCS possible.
+I'd say without a doubt, going by car counts and the on-track competition that the 2025 SSRA N3OCS season was the most successful season since the inception of the winter league format in 2020.
+In the next couple of weeks, I hope to do the annual top 10 points write-up, so if you finished in the top 10 in points please email me some comments and reflections on your 2025 season, as well as your plans for the 2026 so I can include them in that article.
+I also want to officially announce that the league will be back for year 22 this coming November.
+The 2026 schedule will be released sometime in March, but I can say that there will once again be 9 races and there will be 2 venue changes, including Rockingham as the season opener.
+Also, by the end of March I hope to have the SSRA website completely updated for the upcoming season, including the aforementioned schedule, the career stats page, calendar files uploaded and an updated carset, so be on the lookout for that.
 Enjoy the off-season!

 Thank you and God Bless,